OneEyed1366/templates/README.md

 # Templates
-This repository contains some project templates, which I use in most of my experiments and works
+This repository contains some project templates, which I use in most of my experiments or works

 ## Current templates
 ### React